 Details

-The offer letter is a very important document because it lays out the working arrangement between company and employee.
-Be sure that what you have in the offer letter reflects your conversations during the interview process or you may end up with a surprised or unhappy candidate.
+The offer letter is a very important document because it lays out the working arrangement between the company and the employee.
+Be sure that what you have in the offer letter reflects your conversations during the interview process, or you may end up with a surprised or unhappy candidate.

 Cover yourself and your business by spelling out the following: